 As the workplace continues to evolve with new technologies and new innovations, the workforce is feeling the pressure to keep up with the rapid changes and the expectations that follow.
 Organizations will do well to ensure their people have the skills needed for the future of work by investing in upskilling.

 By helping employees further strengthen their core skills and gain in-demand skills related to their roles, along with connecting them with opportunities to build their leadership skills, companies will help train their people to become specialists, managers, and leaders within their teams.
 Prioritizing learning and development serves benefits for both the professional growth of your people and the business growth of your organization.

 Providing holistic health benefits

 Work-related stress impacts the overall engagement and well-being of your employees.
-In 2020 and beyond, organizations will build stress-reduction activities into their employee wellness programming by focusing on holistic health benefits.
+HR trends in 2020 and beyond, will see organizations build stress-reduction activities into their employee wellness programming by focusing on holistic health benefits.